deepakvish001/railanukriti/README.md

 ## 📄 License

-This project is proprietary software developed for Indian Railways.
+This project is proprietary software developed for Indian Railways by Deepak Vishwakarma.